FreeSlave/desktopfile/README.md

 * [D-Bus Activation](http://standards.freedesktop.org/desktop-entry-spec/latest/ar01s07.html).
 * Startup Notification Protocol.
 * Copying files to local file system when %f or %F field code is used.
-* Ayatana Desktop Shortcuts used in Unity.
+* Support for Ayatana Desktop Shortcuts used in Unity.
 This is not part of Desktop Entry and actually violates the specification.

 ## Generating documentation